Foreign Policy Decision Making

 Analytical Essays: Select three (3) topics identified in the syllabus.
 The purpose of the (750-word) essays is to apply course concepts to contemporary foreign policy issues.
 These essays can also include conceptually motivated hypotheses as a first step toward crafting decision experiments.
 Essays are due in class on the Tuesday after we discuss the readings (100 points each).

-Three in-class examinations (essay format): The timing of examinations will not be provided in advance (100 points each).
+Two in-class examinations (essay format): The timing of examinations will not be provided in advance (150 points each).

-Foreign Policy Decision Experiment – Working as teams you will construct a research design/proposal using an experiment motivated by a class concept.
-(300 points/50 from peer evaluation).
+Foreign Policy Decision Experiment: Working as teams you will construct a research project using an experiment motivated by a class concept.
+(300 points).

 A timeline and detailed instructions for this experimental component will be provided in class, along with grading rubrics for all of the assignments.